-British Furniture can conjure images of smoke stained chesterfield sofas, mahogany dressers or antique wood-wormed wardrobes.
+British furniture can conjure images of smoke stained chesterfield sofas, mahogany dressers or antique wood-wormed wardrobes.
 But the British furniture industry is experiencing a renaissance, combining an unparalleled history of craftsmanship, quality materials and eccentricity, with a more modern pulse.
-These are the 10 you need to know about, each with their own unique history, style and production manifesto.
+These are the 10 British furniture designers you need to know about, each with their own unique history, style and production manifesto.

 Founded by David Snowdon, formerly David Linley in 1985, Linley creates bespoke furniture, as well as interiors, collectable pieces and luxury gifts and accessories, all showcasing the finest British design and craftsmanship.
 Almost everything is designed and made in the UK, relying on a network of 260 master craftsmen who all share David’s love of handcrafted design and attention to detail.
 Renowned British furniture designer, Matthew Hilton, collaborated with Linley on the new Savile Furniture Collection –a departure from the private commission tradition, creating a range that could be ‘tailored’ rather than bespoke.
 Each piece has been created to it can be configured to meet many spaces, from an office studio to an open-plan penthouse.